 Also, it tries to find Domain Hacks which sometimes can give you shorter versions with a different extension.

 Instant Domain Search is an extremely simple and easy to use domain name generator.
 It searches for the availability of domain containing the exact matching keyword you entered and also suggests some rearranged domain names.

 You also get a list of domains related to your query on sale in the rightmost column.

 By clicking on ‘See All’ option you can browse the specific list of suggestions.

-As the name speaks for itself, Cool Name Ideas Business Name Generator helps you find easy to pronounce and brandable domain names.
+As the name speaks for itself, Cool Name Ideas is a Brand Name Generator that helps you find easy to pronounce and brandable domain names.

 You are required to provide few details based on which the tool will suggest you available domain names.

 The list of suggested domain names is in hundreds but you can always play with the available options and keep searching till you find an amazingly sounding domain name.

 Note that the tools also list out on sale domain names and ones which are already registered.
 So make sure to click on the domain name to see the exact availability.